Azure/azure-iot-sdk-csharp/README.md

 ## Prerequisites

-- .NET Core SDK 2.1.0 or greater on your development machine.
+- .NET Core SDK 3.0.0 or greater on your development machine.
 You can download the .NET Core SDK for multiple platforms from [.NET](https://www.microsoft.com/net/download/all).
 You can verify the current version of C# on your development machine using 'dotnet --version'.

+  **Note:** The samples can be compiled using the NET Core SDK 2.1 SDK if the language version of projects using C# 8 features are changed to `preview`.

 ## Resources